1. How do we charge to our clients?

 Clients who schedule the appointments using our website will be charged a nonrefundable fee.
 If you would like to reschedule your appointment, you will need to call CASA at 305 463 7468 ext 101 or email us at firstname.lastname@example.org more than 24 hours ahead of the time of your appointment.
 CASA will not refund your money for appointment cancellation.
 You can also have the appointment over the phone.

 4. Do you offer services in other cities in the United States?

-CASA is located at 10300 SW 72nd Street, Suite 387, Miami, FL 33173.
-Starting October 16th, CASA will offer immigration service at our new office located in Miramar.
+NO, CASA is located at 10300 SW 72nd Street, Suite 387, Miami, FL 33173.
 CASA will be providing low-cost services to the immigrant community in that area.
 CASA also makes telephone consultations, if the interested person so wishes.
 The cost of the telephone consultation is the same as the in-person consultation.

 CASA also represents people outside of the Florida area, as long as they are not deportation cases before the Immigration Court.

 5. What other services CASA offers?

 CASA offers professional improvement courses and English courses for the Hispanic community.
 Some of the educational services that CASA offers are QuickBooks Training, Citizenship Classes, English Classes, financial seminars, First Time Home Buyers Classes, and Digital Marketing.
 To know our calendar of events please enroll in our database .

 6. What services do you provide concerning the Internal Revenue Services (IRS)?